View results

 Notice that the highest freeze time regions are located at the curved sections of the mouse shell, where the cooling channels are relatively distant compared to the other side of the shell, leading to slower heat dissipation in these areas.

-5. In the Display Mode panel, select Plastic Surface to display the surface temperature distribution on the plastic part.
+6. From the Type list, select Temperature to display the temperature distribution on the plastic part.

 A 3D model of a mouse shell with filtered temperature results highlighting areas of the plastic part that remain above the target temperature.

-The software displays areas of the plastic part where the temperature exceeds the value you specified with the slider.
-This helps you identify regions that require longer cooling to reach the target cooling temperature.
+The software displays only the areas within the selected temperature range.
+This helps you identify regions that require longer cooling to reach the target temperature.

 By analyzing the freeze time and temperature distribution, you can identify areas with inefficient cooling and adjust the cooling system accordingly.
 By optimizing cooling channels and ejection time, you can reduce cycle time, improve part quality, and enhance overall mold performance.